Can Happiness Be Measured?

 But every time you repeat that narrative, your body responds.
 Your chemistry shifts.

 Words matter.
 Attention matters.
+These are great journaling points;

 “What do you want instead?”